Governor of Nuevo León

 The Mexican state of Nuevo León has been governed by more than a hundred individuals in its history, who have had various titles and degrees of responsibility depending on the prevailing political regime of the time.

 Under the current regime, executive power rests in a governor, who is directly elected by the citizens, using a secret ballot, to a six-year term with no possibility of reelection.
 The position is open only to a Mexican citizen by birth, at least 30 years old with at least five years of residency in Nuevo León.

 The governor's term begins on October 4 and finishes six years later on October 3.
 Elections occur 3 years before/after presidential elections.

+Gubernatorial elections and term of office

+Qualifications

+Article 118 of the Constitution of Nuevo León sets qualifications for candidates for governor of Nuevo León: